 Additional heat from the sun means you’ll dehydrate faster as you sweat, so keep fluids in by taking additional water for your ride.
 Consider adding an additional water bottle holder if there’s space on your frame, and possibly upgrade to a larger water bottle.
 You don’t have to be out very long to become dehydrated quite quickly.

-If you don’t already have a water bottle, then check out the CamelBak Podium Big Chill.
-With double-walled insulation, your ice cold water will stay cooler for longer, way better than having to force down water that feels like it’s approaching boiling point in the sun!
+If you don’t already have a water bottle, then check out the CamelBak Podium Chill Water Bottle.
+With double-walled insulation, your ice-cold water will stay cooler for longer – much better than having to force down water that feels like it’s approaching boiling point in the sun!

-If it’s especially hot and you’re working hard up hills, then consider using SIS GO Electrolyte Drink Lemon and Lime.
-Water alone may not be enough if you’re going to be sweating the entire ride thanks to electrolyte loss, so use these balanced scientifically developed drinks to replace the key electrolytes lost in competition rides, training rides or simply just exercising in the heat.
+If it’s especially hot and you’re working hard up hills, then consider using SIS GO Electrolyte sports drinks.
+Use these scientifically developed drinks to replace the key electrolytes lost in competition rides, training rides, or from simply exercising in the heat.

-We know that the last thing you’ll want to do is put a long-sleeved jersey on if it’s a red hot day, but if you’re going to be climbing and descending, you’ll probably want to cover up to avoid getting too cold anyway.
-Try and keep as much of your skin out of direct sunlight as possible, and remember to keep topping up your sun cream if it really is too hot to cover up your arms and legs.
+We know that the last thing you’ll want to do is put a long-sleeved jersey on if it’s a red-hot day, but if you’re going to be climbing and descending, you’ll probably want to cover up to avoid getting too cold anyway.
+Try and keep as much of your skin out of direct sunlight as possible and remember to keep topping up your sun cream if it’s too hot to cover up your arms and legs.

 Enjoy your ride